peternest/django-mymovies-db/README.md

 ## How to install it on a local machine

 This project requires Python 3.11.
-[Poetry](https://python-poetry.org/) is used to manage dependencies and should be installed also.
+[Poetry](https://python-poetry.org/) is used to manage dependencies and should be installed as well.

 Clone the repo into any folder:
 ```